towfique-elahe/towfique-elahe/README.md

 ## Projects

 I have actively engaged in numerous project endeavors from )019 to the present, encompassing a wide range of domains and technologies.
 While it is not feasible to present them all here, my portfolio website and GitHub profile serve as comprehensive repositories to showcase the depth and breadth of my project works.
 Among the notable projects I have undertaken are:
-  - Recon Laboratories Ltd
+  - Joomana
-  - FastBox
+  - Home Decor
-  - Falcon
+  - Aone Jewelry
-  - Kajer Dokan
+  - Maria Barnett

 Portfolio   - https://towfique-elahe.framer.website/ <br>
 GitHub      - https://github.com/towfique <br>